Step-by-Step: Create Docker Image from a Running Container

 Install Docker on Ubuntu

-To install Docker on Your Ubuntu server as command below
+To install Docker on Your Ubuntu server command below

 sudo apt-get install docker.io -y